 MONTREAL – The very first and oldest Jewish congregation in Canada, the Spanish and Portuguese Synagogue, is about to kick off celebrations to mark its 250th anniversary.

-On March 20, 2018, new Montreal Mayor Valerie Plante will host her first major event at City Hall since being elected: the launch of a travelling exhibit of photos, documents and artifacts that showcase the history of the Spanish and Portuguese Synagogue from its humble beginnings on Saint James Street to its current home on Saint Kevin and Lemieux in the Snowdon district.
+On March 20, 2018, new Montreal Mayor Valerie Plante broken link 1 will host her first major event at City Hall since being elected: the launch of a travelling exhibit of photos, documents and artifacts that showcase the history of the Spanish and Portuguese Synagogue from its humble beginnings on Saint James Street to its current home on Saint Kevin and Lemieux in the Snowdon district.

 “This display will officially open at Montreal City Hall next Spring and will travel around Montreal for all to enjoy before arriving as a permanent display at our synagogue,” said Rose Simon Schwartz, the senior coordinator of anniversary celebrations.
 “When we first talked about such a visit, we agreed it should be something that would be open to all Montrealers, especially non-Jews.
 We have a fascinating history to share.”

 This synagogue is home to a culturally-diverse membership of nearly 800 families, many of whom emigrated to Canada from countries including Iraq, Morocco, Lebanon, Egypt, Tunisia, Ethiopia, Eastern Europe, and most recently from France.